COVID-19 FAQs

 Do I need to wear a mask on campus?

-If you are within the 10-day window of testing positive, or have been exposed, masking is required.
-Masking is also required when you or your roommate is isolating in place.
+If you are within the 10-day window of testing positive, or have been exposed, you should wear a well-fitted mask.
+Masking is also recommended when you or your roommate is isolating in place.

-When meeting with a professor or staff in their office, the professor or staff member may at their discretion require you to wear a mask, which the university will supply.
+When meeting with a professor or staff in their office, the professor or staff member may, at their discretion, require you to wear a mask.

 Beyond these exceptions, there is no mask requirement for the general WCU population.
 The University will communicate changes to the masking guidelines, which all students agreed to follow in the Student Community Agreement.